Complete Sample Social Studies Issue 2 SRQ

 (E) For instance, many foreigners who come to work in Singapore are likely to be holding a Professional, Manager, Executive and Technical (PMET) job.
 Some Singaporeans believe that these foreigners had caused some older white-collar Singaporeans to lose their jobs due to competition.
 The loss of jobs will lead to Singaporeans having a lower standard of living.

-(L) A result of living in a diverse society causes fears over the standard of living.
+(L) Hence, living in a diverse society causes fears over the standard of living.

 (P) Living in a diverse society brings about fears over social mobility.